hemzaz/nvidia-acceleration-on-ubuntu/README.md

 sudo apt upgrade
 ```

-Thank you, @xtknight for the initial [VP9](https://github.com/xtknight/vdpau-va-driver-vp9) acceleration bits.
-Likewise and thank you, @xuanruiqi for the [VP9-update](https://github.com/xuanruiqi/vdpau-va-driver-vp9) to include additional fixes.
-Finally, thank you @elFarto for the [NVDEC-enabled](https://github.com/elFarto/nvidia-vaapi-driver) driver.
-Both drivers co-exist with few tweaks to the installation process.

-### <a id="caveat">Caveat

-Widevine does not work in Chromium (Ungoogled-Chrome) and Opera.
+Widevine may not work in Chromium (Ungoogled-Chrome) and Opera.
 Run the `fix-widevine` script found inside the `bin` folder.
 It requires Google Chrome on the system as the script makes a symbolic link to Google's `WidevineCdm` folder.
 The fix for opera is more involved, requiring `libffmpeg.so` from the web.
 Periodically run the script whenever Opera is updated.
 Update WidevineCdm via Google Chrome, where it resides.

 ```bash
 sudo ./fix-widevine   # as super user